• Skip to main content

 Make a few slits in the top of the pie crust (using a paring knife) to allow the steam to escape, and so the pie doesn't burst in the oven.

-A pork pot pie with a slice taken out and a title text overlay graphic.
+A Pinterest pin for Homestyle pork pot pie with a title text.

 • In a large stockpot over medium heat, melt the butter.